Box 13 scandal: Aftermath

 Shortly before his apparent suicide by hanging in 1952, former Jim Wells county deputy sheriff Sam Smithwick claimed to have information about the stolen election.
 Smithwick, who was at the time serving a prison sentence for the murder of Bill Mason, sent a letter to Stevenson encouraging him to visit Smithwick in Huntsville Penitentiary; however he was found dead by hanging in his cell soon after.
 Smithwick's family believed that he had been murdered to prevent him from telling what he knew about the election.

 Johnson biographer Robert Caro argued in his 1990 book that Johnson had stolen the election in Jim Wells County.
 Box Thirteen, a stage play by Jack Westin based on the scandal, was performed at the College of the Mainland Community Theatre during the 1998–1999 season.

-In 2023, Associated Press reporter James Mangan donated taped interviews to the LBJ Presidential Library and Museum, which formed the basis for his reporting on the scandal in 1977.
+In 2023, the family of Associated Press reporter James Mangan donated taped interviews to the LBJ Presidential Library and Museum, which formed the basis for his reporting on the scandal in 1977.
 Mangan corroborated the story with Luis Salas, who worked as an election judge in South Texas.
 Salas told Mangan that the powerful South Texas political boss George B. Parr ordered that some 200 votes be added to the totals for Box 13.
 Salas said he then watched as the names of individuals who had not voted were added to the tally sheet.